AnoukDunu/DataFlow-Analytics-Pipeline/README.md

 ```
 PYTHONPATH=src streamlit run dashboard/app.py
 ```
-- If you get the following error on MacOS, a manual clean installation of numpy will need to be done inside the virtual environment.
+- If you get the following error on MacOS, a manual clean installation of numpy will need to be done inside the virtual environment.\n
  Error Message:
 ```
 "collections.cpython-39-darwin.so Not Opened ex Apple could not verify collections.cpython-39- ne. darwin.so is free of malware that may harm your Mac or compromise your privacy."
 ```